RTEMS/rtems-docs/eng/req/items.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This set of attributes specifies generic attributes.
-Generic attributes are attributes which are not explicitly defined.
-They are restricted to a uniform attribute value type.
+Generic attributes are attributes which are not explicitly specified by :ref:`SpecTypeSpecificationExplicitAttributes`.
+They are restricted to uniform attribute key and value types.
 All explicit attributes shall be specified.
 The explicit attributes for this type are:

 description
     The attribute value shall be an optional string.
 It shall be the description of the generic attributes.

-spec-type
+key-spec-type
+    The attribute value shall be a :ref:`SpecTypeName`.
+It shall be the specification type of the generic attribute keys.

+value-spec-type
     The attribute value shall be a :ref:`SpecTypeName`.
 It shall be the specification type of the generic attribute values.